SCRT-HQ/VaporShell/docs/glossary/New-VSGlueTable.md

----
-layout: glossary
-title: New-VSGlueTable
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSGlueTable

 ## SYNOPSIS
-Adds an AWS::Glue::Table resource to the template
+Adds an AWS::Glue::Table resource to the template.
+The AWS::Glue::Table resource specifies tabular data in the AWS Glue data catalog.
+For more information, see Defining Tables in the AWS Glue Data Catalog: https://docs.aws.amazon.com/glue/latest/dg/tables-described.html and Table Structure : https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-catalog-tables.html#aws-glue-api-catalog-tables-Table in the *AWS Glue Developer Guide*.

 ## SYNTAX